SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification

 \paragraph{Depth-first search to update key-value cache.} As shown in Equation~\ref{eqn2}, the attention mechanism of Transformer~\cite{vaswani2017attention} requires accessing the keys and values of all preceding tokens to compute the attention output of each new token.
-To avoid recomputing these keys and values, today's LLM inference systems generally cache the keys and values of all tokens for reuse in future iterations, since the casual relation guarantees that a token's key and value remain unchanged in subsequent iterations (i.e., $\rm{mask(A)_{jk}} = -\infty$ for any $k > j$).
+To avoid recomputing these keys and values, today's LLM inference systems generally cache the keys and values of all tokens for reuse in future iterations, since the causal relation guarantees that a token's key and value remain unchanged in subsequent iterations (i.e., $\rm{mask(A)_{jk}} = -\infty$ for any $k > j$).

-A key challenge \Sys must address in verifying a token tree is that different sequences of in the token tree may include conflicting key-value caches.
+A key challenge \Sys must address in verifying a token tree is that different sequences in the token tree may include conflicting key-value caches.
 For the speculated token tree at the top of \Cref{fig:kv_cache}, two token sequences $(t_2, t_3, t_4, t_5)$ and $(t_2, t_3, t_8, t_9)$ have different keys and values for the third and fourth positions.
-A straight forward approach to supporting key-value cache is employing the sequence-based decoding of existing LLM inference systems and have a different key-value cache for each sequence of a token tree, as shown in the top-left of \Cref{fig:kv_cache}.
+A straightforward approach to supporting key-value cache is employing the sequence-based decoding of existing LLM inference systems and having a different key-value cache for each sequence of a token tree, as shown in the top-left of \Cref{fig:kv_cache}.
 However, this approach requires multiple replicas of key-value caches for verifying different sequences and introduces redundant computations since sequences in a token tree may share common prefixes.

 Instead of caching the keys and values for individual token sequences of a token tree, \Sys reuses the same key-value cache across all token sequences by leveraging a {\em depth-first search} mechanism to traverse the token tree, as shown in the top-right of \Cref{fig:kv_cache}, where the arrows indicate how the key-value cache is updated when decoding different tokens.
 By following a depth-first order to traverse the token tree and update the shared key-value cache, \Sys is able to maintain the correct keys and values for all preceding tokens when computing the attention output of a new token.